PTSSry/Website/content/en/home/contact.md

 email_form = 2
 +++

-Polyteknikkojen Saunaseura is happy to share the good news of saunaing and cooperates with other sauna clubs and sauna operators.
-If you have a cooperation proposal or anything else to say to us, you can send us a message using the form below.
+Polytechnic Sauna Society is happy to share the good news of saunaing.
+It cooperates with other sauna associations and sauna operators.
+If you have a cooperation proposal or anything else to say to us, you can send us a message using the form below or directly to the email `ptss-hallitus(a)list.ayy.fi`.